Updated on October 8, 2024

 What are Monolids?

-The eyelid sits against the brow bone with a monolid and has no visible fold or crease.
+Monolids are characterized by an eyelid shape that doesn’t have a supratarsal crease separating it into two parts.
+The eyelid sits against the brow bone with a monolid and has no visible crease or fold.

 Hooded lids have a fold that covers or partially covers the entire eyelid.
+Meanwhile, double eyelids have a supratarsal crease, separating them into two parts.

-Unlike monolids or double eyelids, people with hooded eyelids cannot see their eyelids when looking straight into a mirror.
+Double eyelids are also quite common but tend to occur more often in people of non-Asian descent.
+However, people with hooded eyelids cannot see their eyelids when looking straight into a mirror.

 Hooded eyelids can be normal when linked to genetics.
 But not everyone with hooded lids is born with them.
 Their eyelids sometimes droop and create a hood as they age.
+A drooping eyelid can signify a medical condition, so we suggest talking to a doctor if your eyelids become hooded.

-How to Transform Monolids into Double Eyelids
+How to Transform Monolids into Double Eyelids?

 Some people with monolids prefer to create a different look and make their eyelids appear double.
 This can be done with surgery, makeup, or other cosmetic enhancements.